jeremy-jtlo/create-react-playground/README.md

 This project was built using [Create React App](https://github.com/facebookincubator/create-react-app).
 Definitely took a lot of the confusion out of setting up a new project, and deploying a dev build couldn't be easier.

-* `npm start` will start the dev server and open this page in your default browser.
+* `yarn start` will start the dev server and open this page in your default browser.
+* `yarn run build` will produce a build containing the static page.

 ## Why, though?